 General Description: speckled, antennae, hairy

-North American Reach (Though Not Limited To*): Alabama, Florida, Georgia, Louisiana, Mississippi, Texas, the country of Mexico
+North American Reach (Though Not Limited To*): Alabama, Florida, Georgia, Louisiana, Mississippi, Texas, Mexico